smallcms/kde_pinch_to_zoom_on_wayland/README.md

-# KDE pinch to zoom in Wayland
+# KDE pinch to zoom on Wayland
 ### Working example, how to enable pinch-to-zoom in Fedora, OpenSUSE, etc RPM-based distro.

 # Information
 This example based on two packages: well known in Xorg [touchegg](https://github.com/JoseExposito/touchegg) and started in 2022 [dotool](https://git.sr.ht/~geb/dotool).
-The **dotool** help us with pinch move in Wayland.
+The **dotool** help us with pinch move on Wayland.

 # Installation
 ### Add current user to input group